-When the poet, T.S Eliot, wrote, “April is the cruelest month,” he was certainly correct for antsy North Carolina gardeners.
+When the poet, T.S Eliot, wrote, “April is the cruelest month,” he was certainly correct for antsy gardeners.
 Plant catalogs are stacked high and seed packets are arranged on cluttered tables.
 Small green leaves have formed on seedlings stored in the sunniest locations.
-Looking out windows at the waning azalea blossoms, reminds all that April 15, the usual last of local Jack Frost, is a few days away.
+Looking out windows at the waning azalea blossoms reminds all that April 15, the usual last of Jack Frost in zone 7, is a few days away.
 Despite longer, warmer days after this time an impatient wait until May is required to safely move tropical plants outside.

-Fortunately, a local writer, Pam Baggett, has produced a reader’s antidote to this anxious wait. !Tropicalismo!: Spice Up Your Garden with Cannas, Bananas, and 93 Other Eye-Catching Tropical Plants by Timber Press is a volume filled with instructions, photographs, and plant combinations for the glorious blossoms and decorative leaves that she features.
+Fortunately writer Pam Baggett has produced a reader’s antidote to this anxious wait. !Tropicalismo!: Spice Up Your Garden with Cannas, Bananas, and 93 Other Eye-Catching Tropical Plants by Timber Press is a volume filled with instructions, photographs, and plant combinations for the glorious blossoms and decorative leaves that she features.
 The paperback is small, but well written with concise plant descriptions and planting information.
-The introduction informs the reader that the night temperatures must be fifty degrees prior to planting her tropical wonders out of doors.
-Also, the hardiness zones, often warmer than the Triangle’s 7B, indicate where the plant will survive over winter.
-Roughly, only one-fourth of the plants described in this book are perennials in the Triangle; here most are exquisite annuals to be enjoyed from late spring to fall’s first hard frost.
+The introduction informs the reader that the night temperatures must be 50 degrees prior to planting her tropical wonders out of doors.
+Also, the hardiness zones, often warmer than zone 7B, indicate where the plant will survive over winter.
+Roughly, only one-fourth of the plants described in this book are perennials in zone 7B; here most are exquisite annuals to be enjoyed from late spring to fall’s first hard frost.

 Baggett’s knowledge of plants and writing is based on education and experience.
-She majored in Horticulture at North Carolina State University and studied bio-intensive horticulture at University of California’s Farm and Garden Program at Santa Cruz.
-For nine years she owned a nursery in Orange County where she specialized in many of the plants recommended in her book.
-Her freelance articles and photographs have appeared in such magazines as Horticulture, and Fine Gardening.
-At Duke University Lifelong Learning Program and at Longwood Gardens in Pennsylvania, her writing skills have enabled her to offer garden composition classes.
+She majored in horticulture at North Carolina State University and studied bio-intensive horticulture at the University of California’s Farm and Garden Program at Santa Cruz.
+For nine years she owned a nursery in Orange County in North Carolina where she specialized in many of the plants recommended in her book.
+Her freelance articles and photographs have appeared in such magazines as Horticulture and Fine Gardening.
+At the Duke University Lifelong Learning Program and at Longwood Gardens in Pennsylvania, her writing skills have enabled her to offer garden composition classes.

 Despite the winter fragility of the suggested vegetation, Baggett explains why they should be more prevalent in gardens as “tropical plants couldn’t be easier to grow, and average to rich soil and a moderate amount of water produce spectacular results….energize your garden with the glittering hues and over-the-top texture …”